 We will continue to participate in dual enrollment in high schools.
 We have put classes in high schools, in Vista Detention, and at both Centers as well as Escondido.
 We participate in the Transitions program over the summer, building the Transitions program which included Soc 170, Introduction to Social Justice, as a main requirement of the program.
 Two full-time sociology instructors are faculty advisors for Transitions.
 We also participate in Political Economy Days, a variety of social justice-oriented campus events and presentations, and related activities that promote our program.
-We are currently implementing our new Gender and Women's Studies Social Justice AA-T, pathway degrees.
-We work individually on a variety of antiracist activities, including involvement with Umoja.
+We have implemented our new Gender and Women's Studies Social Justice AA-T, pathway degrees.
+We work individually on a variety of antiracist activities in curriculum and course organization.
 We offer a wide variety of online and short-term courses, and we work hard on developing OER ZTC courses.
-One faculty member is the Coordinator of Service Learning, another participates in the LGBTQ Pride Center, and yet another faculty member is the Director of Gender and Women's Studies.
+One faculty member participates in the LGBTQ Pride Center, and yet another faculty member is the Director of Gender and Women's Studies.
 All of these jobs include a wide variety of student involvement, including panel presentations, talks, and outreach.
 We do Plenary activities and make flyers and work hard to advertise our programs and courses.